Outsource MS Access?

 Be warned! … New databases tend to require much more work than is budgeted for!
-Unless you or your team have years of relational database design experience, multiple the time allocated for the project by at least a factor of 4.
+Unless you or your team have years of relational database design experience; time allocated multiplied by at least factor 4.
 There WILL BE parts of the project that the database is not functioning as it should.
-It is these minor ‘glitches’ that can cause massive headaches and long delays – usually accompanied by re-writes to big sections of design.
+It is these minor ‘glitches’ that can cause massive headaches and long delays.
+This is usually accompanied by re-writes to big sections of design.
 It is worth noting that a professional designer will be after coming across many of these issues previously.
 It is likely that they will structure the database in a way that will lead to less bugs and (at a minimum) resolve ‘glitches’ faster.
 If you outsource MS Access, it is worth noting that completion dates will be far more reliable.

 Is the project an “addon” or fix to your current MS Access database system

 If you have MS Access experience and you know your databases functionality, it may be cost effective to fix or upgrade your database in-house.
 An outside MS Access development company will need to allocate a lot of time to getting familiar with how your system was built and how it is supposed to work.
 This is costly and (in some cases) not necessary.
 Upgrades and fixes will usually come in two disguises; more functionality or more speed.
 The underpinning of these upgrades usually do not require masses of MS Access experience – they can be accomplished by just researching what is needed and how to action it.